- $13 Billion+ Won

 Accidents can happen, whether from negligent drivers or from truck companies taking shortcuts - cutting corners on maintenance, hiring under-qualified drivers, or pushing those drivers beyond their physical limits.

-When serious accidents occur because of these shortcuts, the truck accident attorneys at Morgan & Morgan in Orlando hold negligent trucking companies accountable and ensure their victims have the compensation they need to maintain a high quality of life.
+When serious accidents occur because of these shortcuts, the truck accident lawyers at Morgan & Morgan in Orlando hold negligent trucking companies accountable and ensure their victims have the compensation they need to maintain a high quality of life.

 Our success include winning a $1.4 million settlement for a family after the father was killed in a truck on truck collision.